neerajkr-coding/Cat-Themed-Weather-Application/README.md

-# Weather Application for Android
+# Pawcast: A Cat-Themed Weather Application for Android

-This is a Weather Application for Android that provides real-time weather information using the Visual Crossing Weather API.
-The application displays the current temperature, feels-like temperature, humidity, and a 15-day forecast.
-It is built using modern Android development practices, including MVVM architecture, data binding, LiveData, Retrofit, and Gson.
+Pawcast is a delightful weather application for Android that provides real-time weather information using the Visual Crossing Weather API.
+Designed with a soothing cat theme, the application not only displays the current weather but also enhances the user experience with visually appealing backgrounds and icons that change according to the weather conditions.

 ## Features
 - **Current Weather Information**: Displays the current temperature, feels-like temperature, and humidity based on the user’s location input.
+- **Dynamic Theme**: The application features a cat theme that changes the background image and weather icons based on the current weather, creating a relaxing vibe.
 - **15-Day Forecast**: Shows a 15-day weather forecast using a RecyclerView for a clean and scrollable display.
 - **Search by Location**: Users can input the name of the location to get detailed weather information.
 - **MVVM Architecture**: Follows the Model-View-ViewModel pattern to separate concerns and ensure a modular, maintainable codebase.